giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving 101.md

 - and you have to figure out how to do it within those constrains
 - and when you do, it's pure just bliss.
 ---
-Many think that becoming a better problem solver means beign able to solve more problems faster But no, it's about being able to find the best solutiont o aproblem and then put that solution in place.

-It's basically like this,
-Doing programming is basically thinking about the problem and solve it in an elegant manner or you could just lazily program and debug all the way.

-Solving problems should be a logical thing and not an emotional one.
-Once you get frustrated
-Getting frustrated will make you tend to
--> complicate things,
--> fail a solution
--> or pick a complex solution for the problem.

 ## In a Nutshell, Problem Solving in Programmig
 First -> we understand how a human solves the problem.